 People sometimes worry they’re going to attract something horrible or take major risks by trying something out.
 That’s probably not true, but it’s definitely a good idea to think about what you’re doing and learn to evaluate the risks of trying something new.
 This article will help you do that.

 One of the fascinating things about risks is that what people worry about and what the actual common risks are are sometimes quite different.
 (You should, however, check out my article on practical health and safety issues, too.)

-- Trying a brand new practice without understanding how it works, what might go wrong with it, and how to trouble shoot that or stop the practice safely if they need to.
+2) Trying a brand new practice without understanding how it works, what might go wrong with it, and how to trouble shoot that or stop the practice safely if you need to.

 Sometimes people worry more about other things.
 Sometimes this is because of things they’ve been told, or read about, or heard about.
 (Sometimes from unreliable sources, sometimes from reliable sources where the thing that happened does happen, just not that often.)

 - Affecting their energy in ways that might not be good.